ofirch/project/README.md

 application can allow disconnect to smart bracelet.

-when press on the button on smart bracelet, by Bluetooth send signal to androiad application . that save pressed history and send to the ather androiad application that send to ather smart bracelet. someone thinking about the patient!
+when press on the button on smart bracelet, by Bluetooth send signal to androiad application . that save pressed history and send to the ather androiad application that send to ather smart bracelet that triggers vibration.

+<br>someone thinking about the patient!</br>

 [project wiki](https://github.com/ofirch/project/wiki/System-improvement-in-depressed--patients)